 - Associate Editor, Journal of Statistical Physics, 2011-present

-Six postdocs, ten graduate students and four undergraduate students mentored at the University of Maryland (since 2006).
+Seven postdocs, eleven graduate students and four undergraduate students mentored at the University of Maryland (since 2006).

 In the Jarzynski group, we develop theoretical tools for understanding nonequilibrium behavior, and computational methods for estimating thermodynamic properties, and we construct and analyze simple models that provide insight into complex phenomena.
-More recently, our group has investigated topics related to quantum dynamics and thermodynamics.
-The following descriptions provide a flavor of the research that goes on in our group.
+We also study dynamical systems, and quantum dynamics and thermodynamics.
+The following descriptions provide a flavor of the research that goes on in the group.

-While the laws of thermodynamics were developed nearly two centuries ago to describe macroscopic systems such as steam engines, recently there has been considerable interest and exciting progress in understanding how these laws apply to nanoscale systems, especially in situations far from thermal equilibrium.
-At microscopic length scales, random fluctuations due to thermal noise are prevalent, and the energy of interaction between a system and its surroundings cannot be neglected.
+While the laws of thermodynamics were developed nearly two centuries ago to describe steam engines, recently there has been exciting progress in understanding how these laws apply to nanoscale systems, especially away from thermal equilibrium.
+At microscopic length scales, random, thermal fluctuations are prevalent, and the energy of interaction between a system and its surroundings cannot be neglected.
 We investigate how these and other features can be integrated into a broad theoretical framework that describes small system thermodynamics.1,2,3 We work with experimental colleagues to test these results,4 and to apply them in biophysical contexts.5

 Thermodynamics of information processing

-This topic dates back to the “Maxwell’s demon” thought experiment described by James Clerk Maxwell in 1867.
-Recent years have seen renewed interest in the thermodynamic consequences of information processing, leading to new theoretical and experimental progress.
-In our group we have investigated the interplay between information processing and the second law of thermodynamics, and we have introduced a number of simple, and in some cases exactly solvable models that illustrate how a mechanical Maxwell’s demon might operate.
-For an example, click here.2
+This topic dates back to the famous “Maxwell’s demon” thought experiment described by James Maxwell in 1867.
+Recent years have seen renewed theoretical and experimental interest in the thermodynamics of information processing.
+We study the interplay between information processing and the second law of thermodynamics, and we develop simple models illustrating how a mechanical Maxwell’s demon might operate.3,4

 The quantum adiabatic theorem provides a powerful tool for controlling the evolution of a quantum system, as long as we act on it very slowly.
-Shortcuts to adiabaticity are tools that give us the same degree of control, without the requirement of slow driving.
-We have investigated a novel approach for constructing quantal shortcuts by means of their classical counterparts.
-Click here 3 for an example of our research in this area.
+Shortcuts to adiabaticity are tools that promise the same degree of control, without the requirement of slow driving.
+We have develeped novel approaches for constructing shortcuts to adiabaticity, not only in quantum but also in classical and stochastic systems.5,6

 1. C. Jarzynski, “Equalities and inequalities: Irreversibility and the second law of thermodynamics at the nanoscale”, Annu.
 Rev. Condens.
 Matter Phys.
 2:329-51 (2011).